 Miami is a very popular vacation spot.
 Thousands of tourists and visitors come to our lovely beaches, and many spend some of their days out on the water.
 This means that many rent jet skis or boats for a day on the water for a fun opportunity to try something new.
 Unfortunately, many of these riders are inexperienced.
 Negligent boat rental companies allow untrained persons to take their boats out on the water, which can lead to serious injuries for untrained boat renters and other boating enthusiasts alike.
-If you were injured in a boating accident with a rental boat, talk to Miami boating accident lawyer Prosper Shaked about your options to sue for your boat accident injuries.
+If you were injured in a boating accident with a rental boat, talk to Miami boat accident lawyer Prosper Shaked about your options to sue for your boat accident injuries.

 Can Boat Renters Sue the Rental Company for Injuries?